Corjuem Fort: History

 In the early 1800s, the fort was used as a Military School and had in its defenses a battery of four guns.
 The fortress defended the town of Corjuem and also has a chapel under the parochial church of Aldona.
 The fort fell into disuse after the success of Novas Conquistas, as it had lost its purpose as a border defense.

+Development of Corjuem

-Since 1835 the custodian of the island and Fort have been Joao Filippe Ferreira and his descendants who turned the island from a barren border outpost into a full fledged village in which 2,725 people reside as per the 2011 census.
-Joao Filippe Ferreira constructed the Mae de Deus chapel in Corjuem and installed the altar of St. Anthony in the Fort.
-His family was influential in the construction of the 5 chapels and 3 temples in the village as well as being the benefactors of the Corjuem Gymkhana, Mae de Deus School Corjuem and the village.
+Since the early 1800s the custodian of the island and Fort have been Joao Filippe Ferreira and his descendants.

+He also installed the altar of St. Anthony in the Fort.
+His family was influential in the construction of the 5 chapels and 3 temples in the village as well as being the benefactors of the Corjuem Gymkhana and the Mae de Deus School Corjuem.
+They developed the island post 1961, working with the authorities on roads, electrification and both the bridges.

+Corjuem which was earlier just a ward of Aldona with no separate parish, first considered as a separate village in the Census of 1971 with 467 people, now has over 2,700 and comes under the Aldona Panchayat.

 The Fort is currently under restoration by the Directorate of Archaeology Govt of Goa with backing from the Alvares Ferreira and Ferreira Rangel families.